mustafa-rostom/50-Projects/day 6/README.md

-# simple animation scroll using css and vanella js
+# simple animation scroll using css and vanilla js

 I used :
 transform property with value translateX() to hide the content before scrolling (css)